ratfactor/HummingJay/README.markdown

 ## Overview

-HummingJay is a PHP 5.3+ library for creating REST APIs using the **hm-json** (todo: hm-json needs a stand-alone spec page) format to deliver hypermedia and JSON data to clients.
+HummingJay is a PHP 5.5+ library for creating REST APIs using the **hm-json** (todo: hm-json needs a stand-alone spec page!) format to deliver hypermedia and JSON data to clients.
 It has methods for routing, hypermedia generation, and handling HTTP methods and HTTP status codes.

 ## Tiny Example